ssohail1/Proj-4-ictv-viridic/README.md

 # Proj-4-ictv-viridic

+## Introduction
+This is a Python wrapper for a pipeline that simplifies the process of classifying new viral sequences per ICTV classifications.

+## Installation

 1. Download the master species list from ICTV website: [Master Species List 2020](https://talk.ictvonline.org/files/master-species-lists/m/msl/12314)
 2. Open the downloaded xlsx file and go to the third sheet
 3. Save the third sheet as a csv file